 ADVERTISEMENT

 Credit: iStock Photo

-Bengaluru: Bengaluru police busted a nexus operating to circulate counterfeit currencies and arrested five people, including three people from Kerala.
+Bengaluru: The Bengaluru police have busted a counterfeit currency racket and arrested five people, including three from Kerala.

 ADVERTISEMENT

-Hussain’s interrogation led the police to a Kannur-based man called Prasidh, who had given Hussain large sums of counterfeit currencies.
-“Prasidh had bought granite worth Rs 40 lakh from Hussain and gave Rs 24.8 lakh counterfeit currencies, all in Rs 2,000 face value, and asked him to exchange it in RBI,” an investigator in the case told DH.
+According to an investigator, “Prasidh had bought granite worth Rs 40 lakh from Hussain and paid Rs 24.8 lakh in counterfeit Rs 2,000 notes, instructing him to exchange it at the RBI.”

-The police arrested Prasidh from Kannur and learnt about two more agents— Mohammad Afnas and Nooruddin Anwar—from Kannur and Kasargod, respectively.
-However, further probe revealed that these two were mere foot soldiers, and the kingpin was one Prayas from Kasargod.
+Police arrested Prasidh in Kannur, finding connections to two additional agents, Mohammad Afnas and Nooruddin Anwar, from Kannur and Kasargod, respectively.
+Further investigation revealed that these two were merely intermediaries, while the operation's mastermind was Prayas from Kasargod.

-An FIR has been filed at the Halasuru Gate police station under BNS sections 179 (Using as genuine, forged or counterfeit coin, government stamp, currency notes, or banknotes) and 180 (Possession of forged or counterfeit coin, government stamp, currency notes, or banknotes).
+An FIR has been registered at the Halasuru Gate police station under sections 179 (using as genuine, forged or counterfeit coin, government stamp, currency notes, or banknotes) and 180 (possession of forged or counterfeit coin, government stamp, currency notes, or banknotes) of the BNS Act.

+ADVERTISEMENT